makerdao/xdomain/packages/dss-bridge/README.md

 Used during global settlement to provide DAI holders with a share claim on the remote collateral.
 Mints a claim token on the remote domain which can be used in the remote `end` to get access to the collateral.

-This will trigger a call to `DomainGuest.mintClaim(address usr, uint256 claim)`.
+This will trigger a call to `DomainGuest.exit(address usr, uint256 wad)`.

 ### `DomainHost.deposit(address to, uint256 amount)`